 As the 75th anniversary of World War II unfolds, the veterans’ ranks are dwindling, their heroism honored, their stories cherished.
 But largely overshadowed have been the millions of other Americans who helped defeat fascism — and whose stories are perhaps in greater danger of being lost.
 By one measure, there have been more books published just on the battle of Iwo Jima than on the entire American home front experience of World War II.

 In addition to audio recordings, our archive collects digital images of wartime letters, photographs, and other artifacts that help tell our interviewees’ stories.
-A sampling of stories, audio clips, and documents — selected from among our nearly 300 interviews from contributors nationwide — is available on this website.
+A sampling of stories, audio clips, and documents—selected from over 300 interviews from contributors nationwide—is available on this website.
 It will continue to grow as our team continues interviewing, digitizing, indexing, transcribing, teaching, and collaborating.
 With your help, we will continue to collect and preserve these important stories of World War II before time runs out.

 The National Home Front Project is made possible with major support from: